 The Gun Violence Task Force will continue to investigate and prosecute sources of illegal guns used in crimes throughout Philadelphia.
 This includes investigation of illegal sales and straw purchases of guns.

 Beth will seek to continue the Focused Deterrence Program, which focuses upon geographic areas of the city plagued by violent gun crimes.
-Partnering with law enforcement and community agencies, this united group determines key offenders and groups who are likely to commit crimes.
-Strategies include direct communication with offenders and groups through group meetings or call-ins with law enforcement, service providers and other community organizations.
-Offenders are informed of what constitute illegal acts, consequences for continued illegal activity and which social services are available for support – offering those an opportunity to change their lives.
+Partnering with law enforcement and community agencies, strategies include direct communication with offenders, service providers and other community organizations.
+Offenders are informed of what constitutes illegal acts, consequences for continued illegal activity, and which social services are available for support, offering an opportunity to change and rehabilitate lives.

 Hate and Bias Crimes